fossasia/visdom/CONTRIBUTING.md

 8. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributing to the UI
 The UI is built with [React](https://facebook.github.io/react/).
-This means that `js/` needs to be compiled.
+For testing, this means that `js/` needs to be compiled.
 This can be done with `yarn` or `npm`.
 To clarify an inconsistency, Panes in the UI are the containers for the 'windows' referred to by the Python and Lua APIs.
+For the Pull-Request, please let the Github-Action "Update Static JS Files" compile the file to ensure a consistent build.
+The Github-Action is triggered for changed JS files on any branch that you create.
+It automatically builds and then commits the resulting `main.js` and `main.js.map` files to the respective branch.

 #### yarn
 You can find instructions for install `yarn` [here](https://yarnpkg.com/lang/en/docs/install/).